chznbaum/mernmom/_posts/2016-11-28-how-to-learn-code-as-a-mom.markdown

 Check this space coming soon for a detailed overview of a variety of options for teaching yourself.

 Questions, comments or concerns?
-Continue the conversation on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2016%2F11%2F28%2Fhow-to-learn-code-as-a-mom.html).
-Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.
+Continue the conversation in the comments!